 TVMWD's main expense is for treated and untreated water from MWD.
-Since MWD is forecasting rate increases in the future of 3% to 4.1%, TVMWD's rates are expected to mirror those increases.
-TVMWD's financial forecast is to continue leveraging costs so that TVMWD can offer water at a \$10 discount below MWD for the foreseeable future.
+Since MWD is forecasting rate increases in the future of 3% to 5%, TVMWD's rates are expected to mirror those increases.
+TVMWD's financial forecast is to continue leveraging costs so that TVMWD can offer water at a \$6 discount per acre-feet below MWD for the foreseeable future.